Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View of Niagara Falls with rainbows| ©Jason NG

 The best advice I can give you is to go with the most comfortable clothes you have.
 You will find that most people visiting the Falls do the same.
-If you are visiting in winter, it is best to wear several layers to adapt to the changing weather.
+If you visit in winter, it is best to wear several layers to adapt to the changing weather.

 Regarding footwear, I recommend (highly) that you wear sneakers or waterproof footwear, as you will most certainly get wet at the Maid of the Mist.
-For the same reason, a rain jacket and a GoPro type camera are good inclusions in your backpack (although they give you a poncho and some flip flops).
+For the same reason, a rain jacket and a GoPro-type camera are good inclusions in your backpack (although they do give you a poncho and flip-flops).

 Latest tips